Richard Otto Wiegand, University of Wisconsin-Extension

 Spooner, WI 54801

-Mr. Wiegand is an Agricultural Agent for Burnett, Sawyer, and Washburn Counties specializing in livestock and grazing.
+Mr. Wiegand is a retired Agricultural Agent Emeritus working previously for Burnett, Sawyer, and Washburn Counties specializing in livestock and grazing.
 He moved here from Madison where he spent the previous five years working as a consultant for dairy in the private sector and also teaching at a technical college.

 He was born on a 120-acre Jersey dairy farm in Cleveland in southern Manitowoc County and obtained a Bachelors degree in Dairy Science from UW-Madison in 1970.
 Between two stints with the Peace Corps in Kenya and Paraguay, Otto worked for his father on the farm and did odd jobs off the farm.
 In the 1980s, after obtaining a Masters in African Studies from Ohio University, he operated the farm for six years, expanding from 28 to 45 cows.